Rmana/handle-server/README.md

 ## Usage

-The important class is HandleServer::URLClient.
-Instantiate this with the correct host, port, username, and password.
+The important classes are HandleServer::Client and HandleServer::URLClient.
+Instantiate these with the correct host, port, username, and password.

-Then use the retrieve, create, update, and delete methods to operate on handles.
-Note that (as implied by the name) this client only deals with setting and retrieving the URL value associated with a handle.
-HandleServer::Client is left unused in case we ever need a client that deals with the rest of the web API.

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+The basic client has retrieve_raw, retrieve, exists?, create, update, and delete methods to operate on handles.

+retrieve_raw takes a handle and returns an HTTParty::Response.
+The raw XML is available from this via the body method.

+retrieve takes a handle and returns HTTParty::Response.parsed_response, which is the result of parsing the raw XML into a hash.
+Note that some of the element names may be altered (e.g. handle-value in xml goes to handle_value as a hash key).

+exists? takes a handle and returns whether or not the handle exists.

+The other methods require basic authentication parameters to have been supplied.

+delete takes a handle and deletes it from the handle server.

+create takes a handle and a hash and creates the requested handle.
+Valid parameters (hash keys) are:

+update takes a handle and a hash and updates the handle.
+The same parameters are available as in create.

+The URLClient adds some convenience methods when we only care about the URL for a handle.

+retrieve_url takes a handle and returns the corresponding URL.

+create_from_url takes a handle and url and creates a handle with that url.

+update_url takes a handle and url and updates the handle with the new url.

+The following exceptions (in the HandleServer namespace) may be raised as appropriate:

+HandleNotFound
+URLNotFound
+MalformedURI
+Unauthorized
+BadGateway
+UnexpectedResponse